-State judged submissions will be due Sat.
-FEB 20, 2021 and Robot Performance will be either due or be held Sat.
-MAR 6, 2021.
-This will allow plenty of time for advancing teams to prepare their state submissions and run a new Robot Performance video (teams CANNOT submit their Regional Robot Performance video as the State video, it must be date-stamped after DEC 5, 2020).
-If possible, (not likely) Robot Performance could potentially be held live on Sat.
-Mar 6, 202, otherwise Robot Performance videos are due on this date.
+State judged submissions will be due Fri.
+FEB 26, 2021 including Robot Performance videos (this is a change from earlier postings).
+This will allow plenty of time for advancing teams to prepare their state submissions and run a new Robot Performance video (teams CANNOT submit their Regional Robot Performance video as the State video, it must be date-stamped after FEB 01, 2021).

 A live online awards event will be broadcast on Sat.
 MAR 13, 2021.

 We think that in order to help coaches feel more successful and able to help their teams that we also need to provide training sessions to help promote success.
 Coaches training workshops are offered during the summer.
 We anticipate a few Saturday crash courses during the school year and longer, likely full week workshops in the Summer that will help coaches better understand the competition requirements and improve team capacity for competition.